How to Become an Interior Designer – Career Path & Tips

 How it usually works:

 1. Completing your Bachelor’s Degree in Interior Design

 As we mentioned before, getting your BA or Associate degree will help you loads when you start your interior design career.
-Even if we disregard the value it brings to your resume, in these few years you’ll learn most skills needed, you’ll make friends and expand your network – that can be priceless when you’re looking for an internship for example.
-Which brings us to the next step:
+Even if we disregard the value it brings to your resume, in these few years you’ll learn most skills needed, you’ll make friends and expand your network – that can be priceless when you’re looking for an internship.

 2. Getting an Internship